Adaptive vs. Responsive Design: Which Is Best for Your E-Commerce Store?

 For example, BestBuy's adaptive design uses different templates that adjust the page elements to fit a smaller screen.
 Making the content easy to scroll through across devices can help encourage conversions.
 You can see (image on the right) that the navigation pane in this particular instance requires the user to scroll to see all options when using the site on mobile.

-» Discover 7 critical online visual merchandising strategies to drive sales now
+» Discover these essential online visual merchandising strategies to drive sales now

 What Is Responsive Design?